Daredevil (Marvel Comics character): Reception

 Daredevil has served as a source of inspiration for comic readers with disabilities, particularly those with visual impairment.
 The singer Tom Sullivan, a blind man, has written that "when I read my first Daredevil in the mid-'60s, I decided Matt Murdock represented everything I thought I could be."
 Further, he argued that blind people sometimes experience enhanced awareness of other senses, like Daredevil; he credits inspiration from Daredevil with cultivating his own abilities.
 Literature professor José Alaniz says that the character is particularly groundbreaking as a depiction of an empowered blind person, and significant for the perceptions of disabled people more generally.

 However, the series was not particularly popular until the period of Frank Miller's authorship.
 Steve Gerber, who briefly wrote the series in 1973, comments that in that decade Daredevil "sold fairly consistently but not very well, so there was nothing major at stake if the writer flubbed it."
 In contrast, during Miller's era circulation doubled, to average sales of 276,812 copies per month.
 His story arcs on Daredevil were the only sales competition for Chris Claremont's Uncanny X-Men, the consistent top seller in the 1980s.
+Comics scholar Sean Howe compares Miller's innovations on the title to the contemporaneous punk rock movement; in his characterization, "Miller ripped it up and started again, with a stripped-down vocabulary and a throwback to the grit, violence, and threat of the early 1950s."
+Award-winning novelist Colson Whitehead declared that "Frank Miller doing his Daredevil magic ... his weird, scary New York ... made me want to write."
 Miller's Daredevil was also innovative in the degree of violence that could be depicted in a mainstream superhero comic book, particularly in the instance of the murder of Elektra by Bullseye in 1982.
 Daredevil was also a primary inspiration for the Teenage Mutant Ninja Turtles.
 The concept took its ninja imagery from Daredevil.
 In the original comics, the characters were even implied to be the pet turtles of Matt Murdock, who mutated as a result of the same accident that gave him superpowers.

 However, by the mid-1990s sales had greatly declined, to such an extent that the series was in danger of cancellation.
 For this reason, it was revamped under the "Marvel Knights" imprint, which encouraged input from creators outside traditional mainstream comics.
 Joe Quesada, an editor at Marvel, says that filmmaker Kevin Smith's authorship of the "Guardian Devil" arc of the Daredevil series in 1998-1999 "changed everything" and that this is "probably the single most important development in this particular era of comics, from the '90s to today."
 Quesada says this is because Smith was the first Hollywood director to write a mainstream superhero comic, and this encouraged subsequent authorship of comics by writers from film, TV, and literature.
 Smith's tenure also garnered high sales and media recognition.
 This storyline won Eagle Awards, accolades chosen by comics fans in the United Kingdom, for story and inking.